siefca/attribute-filters/docs/USAGE.md

 What we see here are filtering clauses that are responsible for altering attribute values: `for_attributes_that` and `filter_attributes_that`.

+### Filtering attributes ###

+Filtering attributes basically means calling a proper method that will collect the attributes (that meet certain criteria and belong to some set) and call some block used to alter their contents.

 #### `filter_attrs_from_set(set_name,...)` ####